legoater/ftgmac100-test/README.md

 Creates bogus network frames to challenge your ARM HW or the QEMU Aspeed model.

-Based an idea of Ziming Zhang <ezrakiez@gmail.com>
+Based on an idea of Ziming Zhang <ezrakiez@gmail.com>

 ## Building